Get up to $600 cash back

 - Homes that have previously received an incentive through the program do not qualify for additional incentives if replaced

-- Mail all documents so they are postmarked within 90 days of the qualifying service completion date
+- Submit all documents so they are received within 90 days of the qualifying service completion date

 - Duct Sealing and Duct Insulation Application, completed and signed